msub2/awesome-webxr/README.md

 ## Development

 *Some of the tools that make WebXR content possible.
-For a complete list, see the WebXR Creation Tools list in the additional folder.*
+For a complete list, see the separate WebXR Creation Tools list.*

 ### Engines